This research produces Small Area Estimates (SAE) of the population at-risk of homelessness in Australia.

 The supply of affordable private rental housing in Australian cities: short-term and longer-term changes

-This research charts the changes in the supply of affordable and available private rental housing for lower income households between 2011 and 2016, and is the latest in a series of projects detailing affordable rental housing supply every five years since 1996 using Census data.
+This research charts the changes in the supply of affordable—and affordable and available—private rental housing for lower income households between 2011 and 2016.
+The research is the latest in a series of projects detailing changes in affordable rental housing supply every five years since 1996 using Census data.

 Select a date range